What Causes Autism?

 Genes are only part of the story.
 Environment also matters.
 Genes and Environment interaction is described in the scientific world as ‘Epigenetics’.
 By “environment” scientists don’t just mean pollution or chemicals—they also mean the entire womb environment, pregnancy health, early nutrition, and early life experiences.

-For example, research has suggested that very low birth weight, complications during pregnancy, or exposure to certain infections may play a role.
+For example, research has suggested that very low birth weight, complications during pregnancy, or exposure to certain infections and toxins may play a role.
 None of these automatically cause autism, but they can nudge development in different directions when combined with genetic vulnerability.

 Over the years, some environmental theories have caused heated debate, such as the suggestion that vaccines might cause autism.
 Large studies have since been reported to show there is no convincing evidence of this, and major health bodies continue to reassure parents that vaccines are safe.
 However, the USA is further exploring the validity and claims made by some of these studies and creating new guidelines for parents to make better informed choices and decisions.
 Still, the conversation reminds us how important it is to keep exploring science with open eyes, while avoiding blame or fear.